vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 Wife, see under pativratā; even a

-kşaţriya wife of a brāhmana āhitāgni, if she died before him, was to be cremated with his sacred fires, acc. to Visvarūpa 226; husband had to observe a brief asauca on the death of a wife wbo had left him or had inter course with another of the same or higher varna, but had to observe no asauca if she lived with one of lower varna 290 ; of āhitāgni was cremated with his sacred fires and sacrificial implements if she died before him 225; of āhitāgni dying after him was to be cremated with nirmanthya fire 226; of brahmana, even of the Sudra caste, was not to drink surā 22; of dvija was forbidden the drink ing of surā 21; of deceased dvija was made to lie on the wooden pile in cremation ground and then made to get up, acc. to sūtras 207; of sacrificer in Varunapraghāsa bad to confess whether she had a lover 37–38, 40; virtuous w. alone was cremated with srauta or smārta fire 226; was given only two alternatives by Visnud harma-sútra and others on husband's death, viz. becoming a sati or leading a life of perfect celi bacy 256; was authorised to per form funeral rites and yearly and other sraddhas for her husband with Vedic mantras by some late works, though some purānas were against
+kṣaţriya wife of a brāhmana āhitāgni, if she died before him, was to be cremated with his sacred fires, acc. to Visvarūpa 226; husband had to observe a brief asauca on the death of a wife wbo had left him or had inter course with another of the same or higher varna, but had to observe no asauca if she lived with one of lower varna 290 ; of āhitāgni was cremated with his sacred fires and sacrificial implements if she died before him 225; of āhitāgni dying after him was to be cremated with nirmanthya fire 226; of brahmana, even of the Sudra caste, was not to drink surā 22; of dvija was forbidden the drink ing of surā 21; of deceased dvija was made to lie on the wooden pile in cremation ground and then made to get up, acc. to sūtras 207; of sacrificer in Varunapraghāsa bad to confess whether she had a lover 37–38, 40; virtuous w. alone was cremated with srauta or smārta fire 226; was given only two alternatives by Visnud harma-sútra and others on husband's death, viz. becoming a sati or leading a life of perfect celi bacy 256; was authorised to per form funeral rites and yearly and other sraddhas for her husband with Vedic mantras by some late works, though some purānas were against

 tbis 259 Wilson, translator of Visnupurāna 726,